EricNSuarez/Calendar-Todoist-Sync/README.md

 ## Overview

-TodoSync-Cal-Git is a Python project to synchorinize tasks between Todoist and Google Calendar.
+Calendar-Todoist-Sync is a Python project to synchronize tasks between Todoist and Google Calendar.
 This tool allows you to manage your to-do list in Todoist while keeping your events organized in Google Calendar.

 ## Features